 Upon entering the building, visitors must present a valid, state-issued photo identification card or driver's license.
-Security may modify visitation for persons without the required form of identification.
+Modifications may occur for persons visiting the school without the required form of identification.
 The system scans the identification card (it only takes a minute or two).
 While the system only retrieves the visitor's name, date of birth, and photo, the system only searches for registered sexual offenders.
 Once the visitor's name clears the national database, the system will print a visitor's badge that includes the visitor's name, photo, date, time, and destination.
 Upon completion of the visit, visitors are to return the badge to the Central Administration Office to log out of the system.
 If you are interested in learning more about the visitor management system, please visit www.raptortech.com or contact school security.